 inotify with lots of files

-You sometimes hit unexpected shutdown with non-zero exit status like below.
+You sometimes hit unexpected shutdown with non-zero exit status like this:

 2016-01-01 00:00:00 +0800 [info]: starting fluentd-0.12.282016-01-01 00:00:00 +0800 [info]: reading config file path="/etc/td-agent/td-agent.conf"[...snip...]2016-01-01 00:00:02 +0800 [info]: process finished code=6

---daemon option.
-In td-agent case, you can get entire log using following command to simulate
+td-agent case, you can get the complete log with following command to simulate

 $ sudo LD_PRELOAD=/opt/td-agent/embedded/lib/libjemalloc.so /usr/sbin/td-agent -c /etc/td-agent/td-agent.conf --user td-agent --group td-agent